What'sNEW Jan - Mar 2018

 Arc protein derived from a virus; see 13 Jan 2018.
 Thanks, Paul Ringger, Jr. & Greg Irwin.

 This news comes from an international team who sampled the air weekly or bi-weekly from two mountain sites 3 km high in southern Spain.
-They found that bacteria and viruses above the atmospheric boundary layer are more abundant, can persist for longer and can travel farther than previously known.
+They found that bacteria and viruses above the atmospheric boundary layer are more abundant, can persist longer and can travel farther than previously known.
 They observe that the particles come from the ocean or from deserts, with transport variously affected by weather.
-And they remark, Rather than being a negative consequence, this deposition provides a seed bank....
+And they remark, Rather than being a negative consequence, this deposition provides a seed bank that should allow ecosystems to rapidly adapt to environmental changes.
 The same atmospheric dispersal of viruses and bacteria could also facilitate panspermia from beyond Earth, we notice.
 Deposition rates of viruses and bacteria above the atmospheric boundary layer by Isabel Reche et al., doi:10.1038/s41396-017-0042-4, ISME Journal, 29 Jan 2018.

 Trillions Upon Trillions of Viruses Fall From the Sky Each Day by Jim Robbins, The New York Times, 13 Apr 2018.